scottkuhl/BlazorStaticWebApp/README.md

 - **Services**: A date / time and guid service are available to make automated testing easier.

 - **Validation**: If an invalid model is passed in a InvalidResults class is returned.

+### Tests

+- Tests are organized by creating a matching class name in the same namespace structure as the class under test.

+- The naming convention for tests follows the Method-Should-When pattern.

+- Tests are marked with traits to indicate whether they are a unit, integration or end-to-end test.

 ## Reference